Duolingo vs. Rosetta Stone: Which Works Better, Gamified Learning or Natural Immersion?

 Who Should Be Using Rosetta Stone?

-With lessons based on native speaker audio and visual cues, Rosetta Stone caters to heavily to auditory and visual learners.
+With lessons based on native speaker audio and visual cues, Rosetta Stone caters heavily to auditory and visual learners.

 As the lessons are based on everyday conversations, travelers can also benefit from this program.